ska-sa/katgpucbf/doc/xbgpu.networking.rst

 Multicast
 ~~~~~~~~~

-All SARAO SPEAD traffic is transmitted as ethernet multicast data.
+All SARAO SPEAD traffic is transmitted as Ethernet multicast data.
 Ethernet
 multicast is not as simple as unicast.
 In general the switches need to be
 configured to handle multicast data (using the PIM protocol (in SARAO's case)
 for L3 or the IGMP protocol for L2 networks).
 A receiver also needs to subscribe